Luis van Rooten: Radio, Broadway and television

+Van Rooten found steady work doing the narration in addition to acting in films, live television and radio dramas.

+One of his first film narration jobs was Industrial Ohio, a 1938 film in the SOHIO Let's Explore Ohio series.

-Van Rooten found steady work doing narration in addition to acting in live television and radio dramas, such as The Affairs of Peter Salem, The Mysterious Traveler and I Love a Mystery, particularly as "The Maestro" in the 1949 story "Bury Your Dead, Arizona" and as ranch foreman "Jasper" in the 1950 story "The Battle of the Century".
+He acted in The Mysterious Traveler and, during the New York run of I Love a Mystery, played "The Maestro" in the 1949 story "Bury Your Dead, Arizona" and ranch foreman Jasper in the 1950 story "The Battle of the Century."
 He portrayed the evil Roxor in the late 1940s revival of the radio serial Chandu the Magician and portrayed the title character's sidekick, Denny, in Bulldog Drummond.
 Van Rooten played Emilio in the radio soap opera Valiant Lady.
+In "Joey Was Different," the August 22, 1949 edition of Radio City Playhouse, he played sixteen different characters in addition to writing the script.

-He also performed on Broadway in Eugene O'Neill's A Touch of the Poet (1958) and John Osborne's Luther (1963).
-In 1958 he guest-starred as murderer Samuel D. Carlin in the Perry Mason episode, "The Case of the One-Eyed Witness".
+Van Rooten performed on Broadway in Eugene O'Neill's A Touch of the Poet (1958) and John Osborne's Luther (1963).
+He worked on television, playing the fictional French detective Maigret in a 1952 episode of the anthology series Suspense.
+In 1958, he guest-starred as murderer Samuel D. Carlin in the Perry Mason episode, "The Case of the One-Eyed Witness".
 Van Rooten also appeared in an uncredited role on The Honeymooners as Mr. Johnson, the landlord.
-In 1952, he played the fictional French detective Maigret in an episode of the anthology series Suspense.